 “Getting to know the artist that made your art helps you to understand the content of the work and the context around the piece itself.”

 If you don’t get the chance to meet the artist in person, read up.
 Many contemporary galleries such as Uprise now offer artist profiles online.
+And of course, mostly anyone is a mere Google search away.
 Read up on the people who produced your art, or follow them on Instagram to get a glimpse into their lives!

 Payments Plans Or Trades Are Often Totally Legit